mirzaniazmorshed/mirzaniazmorshed/README.md

 # Mirza Niaz Morshed

-## About Me
-I am a **Computer Science and Engineering student** with a major in **Artificial Intelligence**.
-My focus is on backend development, and I am currently improving my skills in Python, Django, PostgreSQL, and web technologies like HTML, CSS, Tailwind CSS, Bootstrap, JavaScript, C, and C++.
+I am a **Computer Science and Engineering student** majoring in **Artificial Intelligence**.
+I focus on backend development and am currently working with Python, Django, PostgreSQL, and web technologies like JavaScript, HTML, CSS, Tailwind CSS, and Bootstrap.

 ---